Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 If spilled, the LNG evaporates quickly and disperses.

-The main constituent of liquefied natural gas is refined methane.
+The main constituent of liquid natural gas is refined methane.

 It is specifically NOT the raw natural gas that comes out of the gas well.